mausworks/tyin/README.md

 _Keep in mind that every module in the project is intended for external consumption_

 - Every file should have a default export (with a good default name)
-- Exports must be documented and provide a clear example of usage
+- Default exports must be documented and provide a clear example of usage